teeeeeegz/focused-work/_pages/presskit.md

 # What is Focused Work?

-**Focused Work is an app which helps you focus and structure your time, to get tasks done.**
+**Focused Work is an app that helps you focus and structure your time.**

-It's a pocket productivity-buddy, that lets you design the perfect work routine for reaching a deep-focus state.
-By following simple ground rules as you work, your mind stays fresh and productive across the day.
+Structure helps you get work done.
+It encourages you to focus and take breaks to stay fresh and productive all day.

-One of its primary strengths is the ability to create a structured Focus Session for a task.
-You can add Focused Work, Planning, and Break stages, and adjust their time and order depending on the type of task.
+A key strength of the app is creating timed focus sessions, so you can design the perfect structure for getting work done.
+You can add focused work, planning, and break stages, and easily adjust them to find the right balance for reaching a state of deep focus.

-> For example, you can create a session for coding or content writing tasks, with a structure of; a 5-minute Planning stage, two 45-minute Focused Work stages, and a 10-minute Break stage in the middle.
-Depending on the current stage, the app will remind you to focus mid-session or take a break to keep your mind fresh.
+> For example, you can create a session for study, coding, or content writing tasks, with a structure of; a 5-minute planning stage, two 45-minute focused work stages, and a 10-minute break stage in the middle.
+The app will remind you to focus mid-session or take a break to keep your mind fresh.

 ## Core Features

-- **Create Focus Sessions** Structure your common tasks into timed Focused Work, Planning, and Break stages.
+- **Create timed Focus Sessions** Add structure to your tasks with focused work, planning, and break stages.
 - **Define your focus** By acknowledging your goal, you'll consciously make better decisions to complete your task.
 - **Clean UI** Use the app as a standard timer, with only your focus and current stage displayed mid-session.
-- **"Stay Focused" alerts** Be reminded to stay on track and when to take a break.
+- **Distraction alerts** Be reminded to stay focused, and when to take a break.
 - **Estimated finish times** See what time a session will finish at a glance, to squeeze in a quick task.
 - **Adjustable Daily Goals** Build momentum and a streak, by completing focused work every day.
 - **Productivity Tracking** Reflect on your productivity and add short notes to highlight good and bad habits.
-- **Toggl Integration** Track time once by assigning a project to a Focus Session, and share Focused Work time.
+- **Toggl Integration** Track time once, by assigning a project to your focus session.
 - **iCloud Syncing** Switch between devices based on the task.
 All sessions and goals are automatically synced to iOS devices logged in with the same Apple ID.
 - **Dark Mode** Perfect for productive night owls, so the timer doesn't light up your room.